mireu-san/neo-city-2021/README.md

 -Note : maybe start debugging it from [header, app, menu].
 See any duplication in route.

+[] Looks like this layout is not applicable to its mobile screen.
+This need to be worked out.
+[Urgency rate : 5/5]

 # refactoring note (To Do List)
 [] Menu.jsx - <li onClick={() => setMenuOpen(false)}>